floriangolling/GarminVenu2PedroWatchFace/readme.md

 ![screenshot](screenshot.png)

+## Adding the Watchface to the Watch Using USB

+To install your Monkey C watchface app on your Garmin Venu 2 using USB, follow these steps:

+1. Connect your Garmin Venu 2 to your computer using a USB cable.

+2. Once connected, your Garmin Venu 2 should appear as a storage device on your computer.

+3. Locate the `.prg` file generated after building your Monkey C project.
+This file is typically located in the `build` folder of your project directory.

+4. Copy the `.prg` file to the `APPS` folder on your Garmin Venu 2.
+If the `APPS` folder doesn't exist, you may need to create it.

+5. Safely eject your Garmin Venu 2 from your computer.

+6. On your Garmin Venu 2, navigate to the watchface selection screen.

+7. Find and select your Monkey C watchface app from the list of available watchfaces.

+8. Your Monkey C watchface app should now be installed and ready to use on your Garmin Venu 2.

 ## Monkey C Extension for VS Code

 To develop Garmin Monkey C watchface apps efficiently, you'll need the Monkey C extension for Visual Studio Code.
 Follow these steps to install it: